 We will advise you of your study plan - the running order and availability of the modules - when you are invited to enrol.

 To complete the MA Education (Leadership and Management) you will need to complete six 20 credit modules and an Independent Study module worth 60 credits, totalling 180 credits, which must include:

 - Independent Study (60 credit module)

-You can then choose from two of the other optional 20 credit modules to make a total of 180 credits.
+You can then choose three of the other optional 20 credit modules to make a total of 180 credits.
 Please contact us to discuss your options.

 Pathways and modules run subject to scheduling and student numbers.
 In addition, where demand is high, some modules may be subject to a cap.

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.